 The Students' Representative Council represents student interests at the university.
 It coordinates the activities of the academic, cultural, religious, political and recreational clubs and societies, provides a link with outside organizations and concerns itself with all aspects of student welfare within the university.
 Its officers are elected annually by a ballot of all students during the second semester to serve the following academic year.
-The students shall elect their representatives to respective committees and Council as may be required.
+The President of Students' Representative Council shall elect their representatives to respective committees.
+The SRC elected executive committee shall elect an Executive to represent the Students at the University Council as may be required.